edgarfinn/Redux-Basic-Reference/README.md

 In order to trigger actions from user interactions or other ongoing events, you need to import the action, and map it to your containers props (similarly to mapping state to props), using redux's ```bindActionCreators``` function.

+This ```bindActionCreators``` function is used to make sure the action flows through all the application's reducers.

 ```js
 import { selectBook } from '../actions/index';
 import { bindActionCreators } from 'redux';
 ```

+Once imported, you then need to write a mapping function, that takes an object